 Recruitment and Advancement

-Toolkits32 and committee recommendations have been incorporated into division goals, though some aspects are still in implementation phases, as division-wide implicit bias training was delayed secondary to the coronavirus disease 2019 pandemic.
+Toolkits32 and committee recommendations have been incorporated into division goals, though some aspects are still in implementation phases, as division-wide implicit bias training was delayed secondary to the COVID-19 pandemic.
 Key goals include: (1) implicit bias training for all members of major committees; (2) aiming for a goal of at least 40% representation of women and 40% URMs on committees; (3) having a diversity expert serve on each committee in order to identify and discuss any potential bias in the search and candidate-selection processes; and (4) careful tracking of diversity metrics in regard to diversity of candidates at each step of the interview and selection process.

 Surveys and reporting templates for equity on committees and leadership positions have been developed and deployed.
 Data dashboards for our division have been developed as well (for compensation, leadership, and committee membership).
 A divisional dashboard to report recruitment efforts is in progress.